Defaf/week_07-day_01-fat-arrow-callbacks/README.md

 Why do we need `findIndex`?
 Why not just use [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)?

+Complete the exercise in [exercises/find-index.js](exercises/find-index.js).

 #### Code along: using `find`

 The
 [find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find)
 method returns the first element in the array for which the callback returns true.

+Complete the exercise in [exercises/find.js](exercises/find.js).

 #### Code along: using `some`